79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 And while there are ways to build a stronger defense to win custody, you shouldn’t underestimate your ex’s strategies.

-How to defend your custodial rights?
-By teaming up with an experienced family lawyer you can assess your ex’s claims and evidence presented in court.
+How do you defend your custodial rights?
+By teaming up with an experienced family lawyer you can assess your ex’s claims and the evidence presented in court.

 This will offer guidance and a robust defense to protect your custody rights effectively.